Capri205/OBChestShop/README.md

 replace what we lost when BetterShops stopped being updated.
 This plugin is very much our server use-case and probably won't satisfy most other server and player requirements.

-Compiled for 1.16 using Java 11 (with java 1.8 source version), but should work with Java 8 and older versions of Minecraft (up to a point).
+Compiled for 1.17 using Java 16.